Moiiwa/Library/documentation/architecture.md

 - pages:__tests__: tests for pages

 *Library-Backend/src/main/java*
-- controllers:
+- controllers: composition of endpoints
-- dto:
+- dto: base objects for endpoints
-- entities:
+- entities: entities in the db
-- repositories:
+- repositories: layer between the db and backend
-- services:
+- services: helper functions

 *Library-Backend/src/test*
 - BookControllerTest: tests for all apis